Berhampore: Municipality

+The outskirts are governed by several Gram Panchayats.
+They are Bhakuri (I and II), Manindranagar, Hatinagar, Haridasmati, Niyallishpara Goaljan, Radharghat (I and II).
+These Gram Panchayats come well under Berhampore (community development block).

 Police station

 Berhampore police station has jurisdiction over Berhampore municipal area and a part of Berhampore CD Block.

 Climate

 Berhampore has a monsoon-influenced humid subtropical climate (Köppen Cwa), distinguishing it from the tropical environment of southern West Bengal.
-The city has the hottest temperature ever to occur in West Bengal, with a record-setting 48.3°C recorded on May 23, 1981.
+The city has the hottest temperature ever to occur in West Bengal, with a record-setting 48.3 °C recorded on May 23, 1981.